CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Outside-connections-not-working.md

 * One-way tracks preventing vehicles from reaching their destination:
     * Unless you know how to properly use one-way tracks, it's best to avoid them.
-    * Activate the track building tool and you'll see white arrows on any one-way tracks - replace them with 2-way tracks
+    * Activate the track building tool, and you'll see white arrows on any one-way tracks - replace them with 2-way tracks
 * Outside connection platform not connected:
     * Inter-city trains always use the same platform, chosen by the game
     * If that platform isn't connected to outside connection the trains can't use the station